Associate Professor Mark McDonnell

 August 2009: Media coverage of the "Two-envelopes" paper:

-March 2009: Mark has been selected as a participant in UNISA's 2009-10 Research Leadership Development program.
+March 2009: McDonnell has been selected as a participant in UNISA's 2009-10 Research Leadership Development program.

 October 2008: McDonnell's book published by Cambridge Univesity Press, "Stochastic Resonance: From Suprathreshold Stochastic Resonance to Stochastic Signal Quantisation."